isomerpages/moe-dunmansec/_our-programmes/Character And Citizenship/Education and Career Guidance.md

 ### ECG Counselling

-We have an ECG Counsellor to provide support to students (individually or in small groups).
-Students who would like to explore more in areas such as subject choices, course options or to find out more about their strengths and interests can have a chat with our school’s ECG Counsellor.
+<p style="text-align: justify;">We have an ECG Counsellor to provide support to students (individually or in small groups).
+Students who would like to explore more in areas such as subject choices, course options or to find out more about their strengths and interests can have a chat with our school’s ECG Counsellor.</p>

-To make an appointment with Ms Pauline Low, ECG Counsellor, please click <a href="https://go.gov.sg/hblecg" target="_blank">here</a>.
+<p style="text-align: justify;">To make an appointment with Ms Pauline Low, ECG Counsellor, please click <a href="https://go.gov.sg/hblecg" target="_blank">here</a>.</p>

 ![](/images/Student%20Development%20Programme/CCP/ECG%20Appt%20QR%20Code.png)